2010 FIFA World Cup qualification: Qualified teams

 8 of the 32 teams subsequently failed to qualify for the 2014 finals: Denmark, New Zealand, North Korea, Paraguay, Serbia, Slovakia, Slovenia and South Africa.

 1.The rankings are shown as of 16 October 2009.
 These were the rankings used for the final draw.

 2.Germany between 1951 and 1990 is often referred to as "West Germany", as a separate East German state and team existed then.

 3.This is the 1st appearance of Serbia at the FIFA World Cup.
 However, FIFA considers Serbia as the successor team of the Yugoslavia and Serbia and Montenegro who all themselves qualified on 10 occasions and who achieved this result.

 4.This is the 1st appearance of Slovakia at the FIFA World Cup.
 However, FIFA considers them and the Czech Republic as the successor team of the Czechoslovakia who achieved this result and qualified for 8 previous occasions.

-6.No official third place match took place in 1930 and no official third place was awarded at the time; both United States and Yugoslavia lost in the semi-finals.
+6.No official match for third place took place in 1930 and no official third place was awarded at the time; both United States and Yugoslavia lost in the semi-finals.
 However, FIFA lists the teams as third and fourth respectively.